 To get the White Card, you have two options:

 – Get trained in a classroom.
 The training takes approximately one day and you will get your certificate at the end of it.

 – Do an online course.
-Generally, it takes about 3-6 hours to complete the course online.
+Most students take 4-6 hours to complete the course online.
 It is self-paced and you can complete it in multiple sittings.
 However, you have to complete it within 6 months.

-The White Card certificate does not expire and you will never have to do this course again once it is completed.
-However, employers may ask you to re-take the course if you have not worked in the construction industry for more than two years.
+The White Card certificate does not expire, unless you have not worked in the industry for more than two years.

 How much it costs

 Prices range from $40 to $100 or $150 if you want to get a package.

 There are a lot of websites that offer online training for the White Card.
 We highly recommend you to use Express Online Training, which offer the White Card online course for $